compose-spec/compose-spec/05-services.md

 `deploy` specifies the configuration for the deployment and lifecycle of services, as defined [in the Compose Deploy Specification](deploy.md).

+### develop

+`develop` specifies the development configuration for maintaining a container in sync with source, as defined in the [Development Section](develop.md).

 ### device_cgroup_rules

 `device_cgroup_rules` defines a list of device cgroup rules for this container.